examen prayer: guidance and growth

 an orange and yellow abstract design

-I’ve written about several types of contemplative prayer, like breath prayer, lectio divina, and welcoming prayer.
+I’ve written about several types of contemplative prayer, like breath prayer, lectio divina, imaginative contemplation, visio divina, the examen, and welcoming prayer.
 I’ve also shared about using prayer beads in a contemplative prayer practice.
 Centering prayer is the one technique I’ve tried but haven’t mentioned (before now).
-Perhaps that’s because I find it to be a little more difficult.
-It’s the … Read more
+Perhaps that’s because I find it to be … Read more

 cultivate compassion